-This section provides an overview of the medical benefits and Covered Services for Molina Medicaid Members.
+This section provides an overview of the medical benefits and Covered Services for Molina Health Link, Health and Wellness and Hawki Members.
 Some benefits may have limitations.
-If there are questions as to whether a service is covered or requires Prior Authorization please contact Molina at (844) 809-8445 or (TTY/TDD) 711, 8:00 a.m. to 6:00 p.m. local time.
+If there are questions as to whether a service is covered or requires Prior Authorization, please reference the Prior Authorization tools located on the Molina website and the Availity Essentials portal.
+You may also contact Molina at (844) 236-1464, 7:30 a.m. - 6 p.m.
+CT.